-How you care for your equipment changes throughout the year.
-Your equipment faces a range of weather conditions, from blazing sun to subzero temperatures.
-Depending on where you live, you might even see both of these extremes within a calendar year!
-As the Northern Hemisphere heads into autumn, it’s time to start preparing for cold weather conditions.
+How you care for your equipment somewhat changes throughout the year.
+As the Northern Hemisphere heads into fall and winter, it’s time to start preparing for cold-weather conditions.

 Another option is to simply blow the water out of the line with compressed air.
 Connect a compressor or air tank to the valve on the pump head to push it out of the system.

 Keeping your equipment in top shape can feel burdensome, but damaged equipment is a danger to work with and costly to replace.
 It does take a little more effort, but it’s worthwhile to follow preventive measures.
-So spend a few extra minutes to take care of your jetter in the cold, because winter is coming.

 To help you prepare for the cold weather:

 - the MyTana Antifreeze kit is helpful if you have a M20 or M30 jetter